Telephone outside UK: 0044 207 431 1712

 • Evidence of this problem; Causes of this problem; Solutions for this problem

-• The managerial conditions for successful training development/change
+• The managerial conditions for successful training project development/change

 10. (if relevant) Checklist Review of Communication skills to equip Indian CSRs to meet UK customer expectations